 - (1) Where to be established.
-A local wage survey committee consisting of three members, all of whom are Federal employees, is established in each wage area where exclusive recognition has been granted to a labor organization pursuant to 5 U.S.C.
-7111. - (2) Organization.
-One member of the committee is designated by the lead agency in the wage area.
-One member is recommended by the labor organization having the largest number of wage employees under the regular wage schedule who are under exclusive recognition in the wage area, and is designated by his or her employing agency.
-Responsibility for providing these members remains with the same agency and same labor organization, at a minimum, for the duration of the 2-year wage determination cycle, and this responsibility does not change during the time a survey is in process.
-The third member of the local wage survey committee, who acts as chairperson of the committee, is designated by the lead agency.
-Each member continues to receive from his/her Federal agency employer his/her regular pay at the rate he/she receives for his/her regular full-time Government position.
+A local wage survey committee consisting of three members is established in each wage area where exclusive recognition has been granted to a labor organization pursuant to 5 U.S.C.
+7111 to represent NAF employees. - (2) Organization.
+From among NAF employees in the wage area, one member of the committee is designated by the lead agency in the wage area; one member is recommended by the labor organization having the largest number of wage employees under the regular NAF wage schedule who are under exclusive recognition in the wage area, and is designated by his or her employing agency.
+Responsibility for providing these members remains with the same agency and same labor organization, at a minimum, for the duration of the 2-year wage determination cycle and this responsibility does not change during the time a survey is in process.
+The third member of the local wage survey committee, who acts as chairperson of the committee, is designated by the lead agency, and will be an official of that agency or its instrumentalities in the local wage area.
+Each member continues to receive from his or her employer his or her regular pay rate.
+NOTE: The NAF job-grading system provides a basis for placing each NAF position within a grade of a schedule under the system.
+For an employee in a position compensated in whole or in part by such forms of pay as tips, commissions, piece rates or other such nontime rate basis, his or her regular pay rate while serving as a member of a local wage survey committee or as a data collector shall be the payline rate for the same level of position on the appropriate NAF schedule which is not compensated in whole or in part by such forms of pay.